 If you don’t want to drive, or rent a car; then try to take the bus.
 This will take a considerable amount of time, but you can take a few different bus lines to Crystal Rivers.
 The Crystal Rivers bus line will cost around $84 round trip, and take around 4.5 hours to get there.
-What is a hidden within the route there though, is a stop in Tampa Florida where you could grab lunch and maybe stay overnight before heading to Crystal Rivers.
+What is hidden within the route, is a stop in Tampa Florida where you could grab lunch and maybe stay overnight before heading to Crystal Rivers.

 Jen and Ed (locals) said that the beaches on the west coast of Florida are much better than the East coast.
 Tampa is also close to St Petersburg Florida which is full of beautiful street art, beaches and relaxed environment.